MohdYahyaMahmodi/pulsar-os/README.md

 ## Getting Started

-To run Pulsar OS, simply navigate to our [official website](https://mohdyahyamahmodi.github.io/pulsar-os/) and launch the OS in your web browser.
+To run Pulsar OS, simply navigate to our [unofficial website](https://pulsar-os.netlify.app/) and launch the OS in your web browser.
 No installation or additional software is required.

 ## Usage